 Virginia and West Virginia

-West Virginia is a mountainous state in the Southern and Mid-Atlanticregions of the United States.
+West Virginia is a mountainous state located in the Southern and Mid-Atlantic regions of the United States.
 It is bordered by Pennsylvania and Maryland to the northeast, Virginia to the southeast, Kentucky to the southwest, and Ohio to the northwest.
-West Virginia is the 10th-smallest state by area and ranks as the 12th-least populous state.
+As the 10th-smallest state by area, West Virginia ranks as the 12th-least populous state.

-The Crown considered the area of West Virginia part of the British Virginia Colony from 1607 to 1776.
-The United States considered this area the western part of the state of Virginia (commonly called Trans-Allegheny Virginia) from 1776 to 1863, before West Virginia's formation.
-Its residents were discontented for years with their position in Virginia, as the government was dominated by the planter elite of the Tidewater and Piedmont areas.
-The legislature had electoral malapportionment, based on the counting of slaves toward regional populations, and western white residents were underrepresented in the state legislature.
-More subsistence and yeoman farmers lived in the west, and they were generally less supportive of slavery, although many counties were divided on their support.
-Residents of that area became more sharply divided after the planter elite of eastern Virginia voted to secede from the Union during the Civil War.
+From 1607 to 1776, the Crown considered the area of West Virginia part of the British Virginia Colony.
+The United States recognized this region as the western part of Virginia, commonly referred to as Trans-Allegheny Virginia, from 1776 until West Virginia's formation in 1863.
+For years, residents were dissatisfied with their position in Virginia, as the government was dominated by the planter elite from the Tidewater and Piedmont areas.
+The legislature exhibited electoral malapportionment by counting slaves toward regional populations, which led to underrepresentation of western white residents.
+Many subsistence and yeoman farmers lived in the west, generally opposing slavery, although opinions on the matter varied by county.
+The divide among residents deepened after the planter elite of eastern Virginia voted to secede from the Union during the Civil War.

 My wife's Jarrell line and my Quinn line are genetically connected

-.
-I share ad-mixture DNA with my wife La Donna Jarrell of this Jarrell line.
+I share ad-mixture DNA with my wife, La Donna Jarrell, from this Jarrell lineage.

-However, this is not where we are related.
-We are related by way of County Wicklow in Ireland a couple of hundred years earlier.
-We are connected to the Jarrell and Fitzgerald family at two points in time.
-First in Ireland and then to the Jarrell families of Virginia and West Virginia.
+However, our connection is rooted in County Wicklow, Ireland, a couple of hundred years earlier.
+We are linked to the Jarrell and Fitzgerald families at two significant points in time: first in Ireland and later with the Jarrell families of Virginia and West Virginia.
+This intertwining of Fitzgerald surname origins and Jarrell family history continues to shape our Quinn genealogy research.

 Earnest Odell Jarrell (1918-1982)